-Our District has three full days of Professional Development, one as pre-service and two as non-school in-service days through the school year.
-The specific focus and means of presentation for this year and last year was determined by a District Professional Development committee.
-The previous year, all professional development was determined and provided by site staff.
+Our District has four full days of Professional Development, two as pre-service and two as non-school in-service days through the school year.
+The specific focus and means of presentation for last year was determined by a District Professional Development committee.
+This year, the determination of need and content was determined by the LCAP goals and recent changes in the law, as well as implementation of the Illuminate system that was purchased this past year.
+In addition, the district identified an area of need for district teachers to accommodate second language learners in their respective classrooms.
+PBIS planning was also part of the time we had for our pre-service this year.
+District staff provided the instruction in these areas.